Multirate Packet Delivery In Heterogeneous Broadcast Networks: Introduction

 \subsection{Approach and contributions}

-To the best of our knowledge, the only other work that studies non-asymptotic delivery rate of multirate non-block-based network coding in heterogeneous networks is \cite{futhesis}.
-In particular, \cite{futhesis} proposes a variation of the coding scheme in \cite{2009sundararajanfeedback} under different transmission scheme, coding algorithm and packet arrival scheme at the sender, i.e., the sender have all packets as a backlog instead of considering a transmission queue.
-It makes the system more complicated and somewhat idealized.
-Therefore, the coding scheme in \cite{2009sundararajanfeedback} is more practical due to its simplicity in the coding scheme and system model.

-The non-asymptotic methodology of the delivery rate and delivery delay for non-homogeneous packet erasure networks in this paper is inspired by that developed in \cite{futhesis}.
-However, crucially we go back to the original non-block-based network coding scheme of \cite{2009sundararajanfeedback} and study whether and how effective it can provide multirate network coded packet delivery in heterogeneous networks.
-To the best of our knowledge, this analysis has not been done for \cite{2009sundararajanfeedback} before and in addition, our derivations are different from those developed in \cite{futhesis} in a number of aspects, as we will highlight below.
-The contributions in our work are summarized as follows:
+In this paper, we provide an in-depth modeling and analysis of multirate packet delivery of non-block-based network coding of \cite{2009sundararajanfeedback} in heterogeneous networks.
+In the following we summarize our contributions and highlight distinctions with earlier works.

-\begin{itemize} \item {We demonstrate that the coding scheme proposed in \cite{2009sundararajanfeedback}, can indeed achieve multirate packet delivery in heterogeneous broadcast networks without any variation.
-Ensuring innovation guarantee property for all receivers and instantaneous delivery for some, this coding scheme achieves maximum possible throughput for the receiver with the highest link capacity and a non-zero delivery rate for the others.
-The system model and coding scheme is presented in Section \ref{sec:System model}.}
+\begin{itemize} \item {We demonstrate that the coding scheme proposed in \cite{2009sundararajanfeedback}, can indeed achieve multirate packet delivery in heterogeneous broadcast networks.
+Ensuring innovation guarantee property for all users and instantaneous delivery for some, this coding scheme achieves maximum possible throughput for the user with the highest link capacity and a non-zero delivery rate for the others.
+The system model and the coding scheme is presented in Section \ref{sec:System model}.}

-\item{Then, a non-asymptotic analysis of the delivery rate of the scheme in \cite{2009sundararajanfeedback} is proposed.
-Although the analysis of non-block-based codes is a challenging problem, using some reasonable approximations that are inspired by those developed in \cite{futhesis}, we make a tractable model to estimate the delivery rate.
-Besides, to validate the analysis, our results is compared with extensive simulations for different settings of the packet arrival rate and the channel capacities.
-The analytical model and the simulation results of the delivery rate are discussed in Section \ref{sec:Delivery Rate Analysis}.}
+\item{Then, an analysis of the delivery rate of the coding scheme is proposed.
+Although the analysis of non-block-based codes is a challenging problem, using a reasonable approximation, we develop a tractable model to estimate the delivery rate.
+To validate the analysis, our results are compared with extensive simulations for the different settings of the packet arrival rate and the channel capacities.
+Due to the existence of a transmission queue, this coding scheme is not deterministic as the one in \cite{futhesis} (which also uses a different non-block-based network coding scheme) and the demand of the users is restricted by the packet arrival rate at the sender.
+This difference underpins our analysis and the model is completely different from the ones used in \cite{futhesis}.
+The analytical model of the delivery rate is discussed in Section \ref{sec:Delivery Rate Analysis}.}